A convenient list of suggestions:

-- Then students will form expert learning groups, comprising all members of core groups with the same number (i.e. all l’s, all 2′s, etc..).
+- Then, students will form expert learning groups comprising all members of core groups with the same number (i.e. all l’s, all two ′s, etc..).
 Each learning group discusses its part of the assignment.

-- Students then return to their core group with their ‘expertise’ and contribute to the completion of the problem by sharing what they learned in the expert group.
+- Students then return to their core group with their ‘expertise’ and contribute to completing the problem by sharing what they learned in the expert group.